Skip to main content

 We’ve covered how keywords optimize your listings for search engines.
 And that process is a necessary, powerful factor determining rank (that is, being found) on Etsy.
 But keywords are just one element in Etsy's search algorithm.

 To grow your shop on Etsy, you’ll need other ranking factors working for you as well.
-Among the strongest signals Etsy gets come from your sales and reviews.
+Some of the strongest signals Etsy's algorithm gets come from your sales and reviews.
 Together, these tell Etsy whether it’s profitable and safe to recommend your products to more shoppers.

-Using data-driven tools for keywords and help from an expert seller, you'll be well on your way to Etsy success.
+Using data-driven tools for keywords and help from the team here at eRank, you'll be well on your way to Etsy success.

 Did this answer your question?